CQCL/pytket-docs/docs/manual/tket_tips.md

 ## 2. How can I export an image of my circuit?

-There are multiple ways to do this.
+### Method 1: Using the circuit renderer

 Firstly you can use the image export button in the interactive circuit renderer.
+Exporting to `.png`, `.jpeg`, and `.svg` images is supported.

 Try clicking the export button in the top right of the circuit diagram below.